 Don’t forget to include the following convenience items:

 3. Tempt Residents with High-Hydration Snacks

+To prevent dehydration, integrate mouth-watering snacks into your Senior Living meal plan this summer.
 Many fruits are at their best over the summer months and will give an extra boost of color and flavor to menus.
 Melon has a particularly high water content, but berries, citrus fruits, stone fruits and tropical fruits are all juicy options to explore.

-4. Turn Hydration into the Social Event!
+4. Turn Hydration into a Social Event

 Happy hour events are another fun way to bring residents together while sneaking in extra hydration.
 But beware – alcohol has a diuretic effect, so it won’t help at all with hydration.
 Try serving non-alcoholic beer, margaritas and sparkling fruit juices to conjure up a social atmosphere while advancing hydration goals.